-Aside from the aforementioned security aspects, depending on what kind of business or organisation you might be, there are many every day advantages to the archiving of data:
+Aside from the aforementioned security aspects, depending on what kind of business or organisation you might be, there are many everyday advantages to the archiving of data:

 Whereas before it might have taken large organisations hours or even days to locate single files and data, our cloud technology and management systems mean that files and even individual key terms can be located and retrieved in a matter of seconds

-If you happen to be a public facing organisation, such as a library or museum, we can design bespoke systems so that just about anyone can locate books and files with the greatest of ease.
+If you happen to be a public-facing organisation, such as a library or museum, we can design bespoke systems so that just about anyone can locate books and files with the greatest of ease.

-On the other hand, if you are a company that deals with very private information, such as financial documents, you can restrict access to as few people as you wish, or even go as far as only being able to access it form a single IP address.
+On the other hand, if you are a company that deals with very private information, such as financial documents, you can restrict access to as few people as you wish, or even go as far as only being able to access it from a single IP address.